greendog/simple-captcha/README.md

 * ``:distortion`` - handles the complexity of the image.
 The :distortion can be set to 'low', 'medium' or 'high'.
 Default is 'low'.

+* ``:implode`` - handles the complexity of the image.
+The :implode can be set to 'none', 'low', 'medium' or 'high'.
+Default is 'medium'.

 Create "./config/initializers/simple_captcha.rb"

 ```ruby